unfoldingWord/uw-content-validation/README.md

 1. A list of (higher-priority) errors
 1. A list of (lower-priority) warnings

-However, the lower-level checking functions provide only one list of `notices` (i.e., warnings/errors) consisting of:
+However, the lower-level checking functions provide only one list of `notices` (i.e., warnings/errors combined) consisting of the following five fields:

 1. A notice priority number in the range 1-1000.
 Each different type of warning/error has a unique number (but not each instance of those warnings/errors).
 By default, notice priority numbers 700 and over are considered `errors` and 0-699 are considered `warnings`.
 1. The actual general description text of the notice
-1. A zero-based integer index which indicates the position of the error on the line or in the text as appropriate. -1 indicates that this index does not contain any useful information.
+1. A zero-based integer index which indicates the position of the error in the given text (line or file). -1 indicates that this index does not contain any useful information, e.g., for a global error.
 1. An extract of the checked text which indicates the area containing the problem.
 Where helpful, some character substitutions have already been made, for example, if the notice is about spaces, it is generally helpful to display spaces as a visible character in an attempt to best highlight the issue to the user.
+(The length of the extract is settable as an option.)
-1. A string indicating the context of the notice, e.g., `in line 17 of 'someBook.usfm'.
+1. A string indicating the context of the notice, e.g., `in line 17 of 'someBook.usfm'`.
-1. ~~An optional list of character substitions that would be helpful for displaying an extract of the offending line.
-For example, if the notice is about spaces, it is generally helpful to display spaces as a visible character in an attempt to best highlight the issue to the user.~~

 Keeping our notices in this format, rather than the simplicity of just saving an array of single strings, allows the above *notice components* to be processed at a higher level.
 The default is to funnel them all through the supplied `processNotices` function (in core/notice-handling-functions.fs) which does the following:

 1. Removes excess repeated errors.
 For example, if there's a systematic error in a file, say with unneeded leading spaces in every field, rather than returning with hundreds of errors, only the first several errors will be returned, followed by an "errors suppressed" message.
+(The number of each error displayed is settable as an option -- zero means display all errors with no suppression.)
 1. Separates notices into error and warning lists based on the priority number.
+(The switch-over point is settable as an option.)
-1. Combines all the notice components into a single string.
+1. ~~Combines all the notice components into a single string~~.

 However, the user is, of course, free to create their own alternative version of this function.
-This is possibly also the place to consider localisation of all the notices into different interface languages.
+This is possibly also the place to consider localisation of all the notices into different interface languages???

 Note that the original structure of these components were taken from https://github.com/unfoldingWord/uw-word-count (which can be played with at https://unfoldingword.github.io/uw-word-count/.)